Checking The 6 Essential Fluids In Your Car

 Since the invention of the automobile, drivers have been looking for ways to make their vehicles more powerful and reliable.
 Today’s cars are the greatest they’ve ever been, but they still require regular maintenance and tune-ups.
 Cars also need frequent TLC, and it’s a car with six different fluids that need the most attention.

 Fluids play a huge role in almost every aspect of your car, including fuel economy and longevity.
 Having them at the right level can make the car last longer and drive better, something we can all get behind.
+Aside from having the right type of gasoline, Western Motors Fresno covers the crucial vehicle fluids below:

 After fuel, oil is the most critical fluid in your vehicle.
 The engine parts spin thousands of times a minute, and it’s the oil that keeps things moving smoothly.
 Most of the cars have a dipstick in the engine bay that helps you easily test the fuel.
 It’s best to check your oil after your engine has been switched off for at least 10 minutes, so that the oil can settle and cool down.
 First, remove the dipstick and wash it with a towel or rag.
 Then reinsert it and pull it out again.
 The dipstick is marked with maximum and minimum indicators showing how much oil is in your engine.
 The oil on the dipstick should be close to the maximum.
 If it is at or below the minimum, add more immediately.
 Low reading could indicate that your engine is leaking or burning oil, which can cause damage if left untreated.
 The level of oil is one thing, but its condition is equally important.
 You’re going to have to get your hands dirty to check it out.
 Smear the oil between your fingertips on the dipstick.
 It should feel shiny and smooth–if you find any molecules or cracks, the components are likely to wear down, which is a major issue.
 Look at the color of the oil as well.
 If it’s a yellow or amber color, then you’re good to go.
 If it’s a darker coffee color or black it’s time for an oil change, and if you see a milky color that means that the coolant is leaking into the engine.